moritzhoferer/asvz_registration/README.md

 This tool allows you to automatically register for your favorite ASVZ lesson when the registration period opens.
 This is especially helpful for highly demanded lessons, like indoor cycling classes.

-Note that the script does not save any data or passwords
+Note that the script does not save any data or passwords.

 ## Why?